d28035203/campus-wifi-prayer/README.md

 # Campus Wi‑Fi Prayer

-A single-page tribute to college Wi‑Fi (2019–20).
+A single-page tribute to college Wi‑Fi — dedicated to every campus lab that dropped mid-download.

 Refresh for a new prayer.
 Connection optional.
 Faith required.